 An Education, Health and Care Plan describes a child’s special educational needs and the support they will receive to meet their needs.
 An EHCP also includes any health and care provision that is needed.
 It is a legal document written by the Local Authority and is intended to ensure that children and young people with an EHCP receive the support they need.
 EHCPs are for children and young people (from 0 to 25 years) who need more support than their school or other setting can provide.
 The plans can start from a child’s birth and continue into further education and training .
 EHCPs replaced Statements of Special Educational Need and Section 139 Learning Difficulty Assessments on 1 September 2014 (Source: What is an Education, Health and Care Plan?
 Barnado’s).

-Following consultation, these are the emerging themes that have been identified for further work and development:
+Following consultation of the 2019 SEND JSNA, these are the emerging themes that have been identified for further work and development:

 - Developing a better understanding of geographical differences, deprivation and inequity of provision for our SEND population

 - Developing a better understanding of emotional well-being and mental health needs amongst our SEND population

 - Improving our understanding of needs of children and young people with autistic spectrum conditions